 Multiple fractures, open fractures, injuries to blood vessels or nerves, and failure of healing with nonsurgical treatment (nonunion) lead to surgical treatment, which includes.

 - Fracture Bracing: A fracture brace, often referred to as a Sarmiento brace, named after the physician who popularized this treatment is the most common treatment for a humeral shaft fracture.
-Usually, the fracture is treated with a splint or sling allowing swelling to subside, and then a fracture brace is fitted to the patient.
+Usually, the treatment of a fracture is with a splint or sling allowing swelling to subside, and then the surgeon will fit a fracture brace to the patient.
 The brace holds the humerus in alignment and looks like a clamshell.
 As healing progresses, patients can begin to use their shoulder and elbow.

 - Metal Plates: The most common surgical treatment of a humerus fracture is to place a large metal locking plate along the humerus and secure it with screws.
 In comparison to non-surgical treatments, surgical treatments have higher associated risks of nerve injury and nonunion.